-You have chosen to get your Medicare health care and your prescription drug coverage through our plan, Aetna Better Health of Virginia (HMO D-SNP).
+You have chosen to get your Medicare health care and your prescription drug coverage through our plan, Aetna Medicare Better Health (HMO D-SNP).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-Aetna Better Health of Virginia (HMO D-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Aetna Better Health of Virginia (HMO D-SNP) is designed for people who have Medicare and who are also entitled to assistance from Medicaid.
+Aetna Medicare Better Health (HMO D-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
+Aetna Medicare Better Health (HMO D-SNP) is designed for people who have Medicare and who are also entitled to assistance from Medicaid.

 Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
 Medicaid may also provide other benefits to you by covering health care services or prescription drugs that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
-Aetna Better Health of Virginia (HMO D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.
+Aetna Medicare Better Health (HMO D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.

-Aetna Better Health of Virginia (HMO D-SNP) is run by a private company.
+Aetna Medicare Better Health (HMO D-SNP) is run by a private company.
 Like all Medicare Advantage Plans, this Medicare Special Needs Plan is approved by Medicare.
 The plan also has a contract with the Cardinal Care to coordinate your Medicaid benefits.
 We are pleased to be providing your Medicare health care coverage, including your prescription drug coverage.